cram001/SensESP-AnalogueMarineDiesel/README.md

 # SensESP-Analogue to Digital converter for marine diesel engine

+Designed for a Yanmar 3JH3E, but could easily be adapted to other Yanmar engines (GM, YM) or Beta that have analogue instrumentation.

 ESP32 Boat Analogue Diesel Engine ADC (analogue to digital converter).
 Working on the progress made by Boatingwiththebaileys (https://github.com/Boatingwiththebaileys/ESP32-code)